matlowski/algorithms/README.md

 ## WHAT IT IS?
-Jest to projekt, w ramach którego zaimplementowano dwa algorytmy planowania procesów (FCFS, LCFS) oraz dwa algorytmy stronnicowania (FIFO, LRU).
-Aplikacja umożliwia symulację wybranego algorytmu w konsoli.
-Parametry oraz liczba symulacji są wybierane przez użytkownika w menu.
-### Algorytmy planowania procesów:
-* FCFS - First Come First Serve - algorytm, w którym procesy wykonywane są w kolejności, w jakiej pojawiły się w systemie, bez względu na czas ich wykonania.
+This is a project in which two process scheduling algorithms (FCFS, LCFS) and two page replacement algorithms (FIFO, LRU) have been implemented.
+The application allows the user to simulate the chosen algorithm in the console.
+The parameters and the number of simulations are selected by the user from the menu in the terminal.
+### Process Scheduling Algorithms:
+* FCFS - First Come First Serve - an algorithm where processes are executed in the order they arrive in the system, regardless of their execution time.
-* LCFS - Last Come First Serve - algorytm, w którym ostatni przybyły proces jest wykonywany jako pierwszy.
-CPU scheduling performance metrics:
+* LCFS - Last Come First Serve - an algorithm where the last arrived process is executed first. \ CPU scheduling performance metrics:
 * arrival time - to moment, w którym proces pojawił się w systemie,
 * burst time - to czas, który proces potrzebuje na wykonanie wszystkich swoich instrukcji,